lucafoscili/comfyui-lf/README.md

 ### Conversions Nodes (`conversions.py`)

+- **BlurImages**: Applies the gaussian blur filter to a list of images.
 - **ImageResizeByEdge**: Resizes an image in tensor format's longest or shortest edge to the specified size.
 - **Lora2Prompt**: Converts a prompt and LoRAs to a formatted string.
 - **LoraTag2Prompt**: Processes a LoRA tag to extract keywords and count them.
 This node is useful for preparing prompts based on LoRA file names.